kyleruss/img-snippet/README.md

 ImgSnippet allows users to capture *snippets* or take standard screenshots
-Captured screenshots are saved locally and uploaded to [imgur](http://www.imgur.com)
+Captured screenshots are saved locally and uploaded to [imgur](http://www.imgur.com) and copied to your clipboard
 Users are able to change the bindings, capture location and interface settings